XXVII SUNDAY OF THE YEAR

 GOD said: «no, gabriel! not yet. you are right, but i keep thinking if i give them a little more time, they’ll quit acting like they own the place!»

 - portray us as tenants of GOD’s vineyard, and remind us not to act like we own the place.

 - highlight GOD’s generosity and trust: he provided everything the people needed—fertile land, hedge, winepress, tower—to produce a good vintage.

 - tell us of GOD’s patience: he sends his servants several times to collect the produce, and finally sends his son.

 we are tenants.
-GOD has given us a mission to accomplish. he has provided the means and the freedom to accomplish it… and in a most amazing «vineyard»!
+GOD has given us a mission to accomplish. he has provided the means and the freedom to accomplish the mission in a most amazing «vineyard»!

-do i look after the vineyard, or do i ruin it though my selfish and materialistic consumerism? what kind of fruit do i bear: «wild grapes» or grapes of good vintage? do i hand over the produce to GOD, or do i act like i own the vineyard?
+do i care for creation, or do i ruin it though my selfish and materialistic consumerism? what kind of fruit do i bear: «wild grapes» or grapes of good vintage? do i hand over the produce to GOD, or do i act like i own the vineyard?